rbind/yutani/content/post/2017-10-26-post-to-medium.md

 ## Usage

 The usage is quite simple.
-Focus on the Rmd file that you want to publish and choose "Post to Medium" from Addins menu:
+Focus on the Rmd file that you want to publish and choose "Post to Medium" from Addins menu (Or, you can execute `mediumr::medium_create_post_from_Rmd("path/to/file.Rmd")` in your console.):

 ![](/images/2017-10-26-screenshot_addin.png)